tobinjt/johntobin.ie/content/blog/Debugging_in_Neovim_with_nvim-dap.md

 date = 2024-10-30T22:08:37Z
 lastmod = 2024-10-30T22:08:37Z
-title = "Debugging in Neovim with nvim-dap" tags = ['Neovim', 'Debugging', 'programming']
+title = "Debugging in Neovim with nvim-dap" tags = [ "Neovim", "Debugging", "programming"]
 +++

 ## Motivation

 I recently switched to Neovim after over 20 years of using Vim.
 (At some point I might write about why I switched, but not today.)
 One of the few features I missed in Vim compared to an IDE was debugging: sure, I could fire up `dlv` or `gdb`, but I didn't have syntax highlighted code, automatic display of local variables, and likely other helpful info I didn't even know I was missing.
 Sadly I had never heard of <https://github.com/puremourning/vimspector> which does provide this for Vim.
 When I was setting up Neovim I frequently looked at
 <http://www.lazyvim.org/> and <https://astronvim.com/> for help and inspiration,
 and there I saw `nvim-dap` and decided to give it a try.
 Getting it working took me a good few evenings of experimentation and testing, so I decided to document it as a reference for myself and as a resource for others.

 Note: I use <https://github.com/folke/lazy.nvim> to manage my plugins, so the example configs also use lazy.nvim.
 As a newcomer to Neovim I am completely unfamiliar with other plugin managers so I haven't tried to translate the example configs to other plugin managers.